 Mindfulness jars have several benefits, both for children and adults.
-One of the best things about them is that you can use them in the way that benefits you and your needs the most.
+One of the best things about them is that you can use them in a way that benefits you and your needs the most.
 While they may work to help one person control their anger, they may help another person with anxiety issues.
 You can interpret the metaphor of the glitter however you choose.

 1. Help people calm down.

 If you are anxious, keep your eyes on the glitter and watch it slowly start to fall to the bottom of the jar.
 Connect your feelings of anxiety to the glitter, and allow your breath to slow with the glitter and come back to your safe space.
-This can help reduce anxiety, or help you calm down if you are feeling angry.
+This can help reduce anxiety or help you calm down if you are feeling angry.

 2. Teach focusing skills.

 While watching the mindfulness jar in motion, focus only on the glitter in motion.
 Don't allow yourself to get distracted by any surrounding sounds or movement.
-This will help teach focus skills, and encourage children to live in the present moment.
+This will help teach focus skills and encourage children to live in the present moment.

 3. Help regulate emotions.